A Unified Framework for Adversarial Attack and Defense in Constrained Feature Space: Multi-Objective Generation of Constrained Adversarial Examples

 \subsection{Genetic Algorithm}

 We instantiate \moeva{} as a multi-objective genetic algorithm, namely based on R-NSGA-III~\cite{vesikar2018reference}.
 We describe below how we specify the different components of this algorithm.
 It is noteworthy, however, that our general approach is not bound to R-NSGA-III.
-In particular, the three-objective function described above can give rise to other search-based approaches for constrained adversarial attacks (e.g., using the search algorithms that we described in Section \ref{sec:related}).
+In particular, the three-objective function described above can give rise to other search-based approaches for constrained adversarial attacks.

+\textbf{Population initialization.} The algorithm first initializes a population $P$ of $L$ solutions.
+Here, an individual represents a particular example that \moeva{} has produced through successive alterations of a given original example $x$.
+We specify that the initial population comprises $L$ copies of $x$.
+The reason we do so is that we noticed, through preliminary experiments, that this initialization was more effective than using random examples.
+This is because the original input inherently satisfies the constraints, which makes it easier to alter it into adversarial inputs that satisfy the constraints as well.

+\textbf{Population evolution.} \moeva{} generates new individuals with two-point binary crossover. \moeva{} selects the parents with a binary tournament over the Pareto dominance, and mutates the mutable features of the children using polynomial mutation. \moeva{} uses non-dominance sorting based on our three objective functions to determine which individuals it keeps for the next generation.
+We provide the details of the algorithms in Appendix B.